MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/AM-terms-conditions.md

    ii.
 Limitation of Liability.
 In case of intentional conduct, gross negligence, claims based on the Product Liability Act, as well as, in case of death or personal or physical injury, Microsoft is liable according to the statutory law.
 Subject to the foregoing clause ii., Microsoft will only be liable for slight negligence if Microsoft is in breach of such material contractual obligations, the fulfillment of which facilitate the due performance of this agreement, the breach of which would endanger the purpose of this agreement and the compliance with which a party may constantly trust in (so-called "cardinal obligations").
 In other cases of slight negligence, Microsoft will not be liable for slight negligence.

 13. DISCLAIMER OF WARRANTY.
-THE SOFTWARE IS LICENSED “AS IS.� YOU BEAR THE RISK OF USING IT.
+THE SOFTWARE IS LICENSED “AS IS.”
+YOU BEAR THE RISK OF USING IT.
 MICROSOFT GIVES NO EXPRESS WARRANTIES, GUARANTEES, OR CONDITIONS.
 TO THE EXTENT PERMITTED UNDER APPLICABLE LAWS, MICROSOFT EXCLUDES ALL IMPLIED WARRANTIES, INCLUDING MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.

 14. LIMITATION ON AND EXCLUSION OF DAMAGES.
 IF YOU HAVE ANY BASIS FOR RECOVERING DAMAGES DESPITE THE PRECEDING DISCLAIMER OF WARRANTY, YOU CAN RECOVER FROM MICROSOFT AND ITS SUPPLIERS ONLY DIRECT DAMAGES UP TO U.S. $5.00.
 YOU CANNOT RECOVER ANY OTHER DAMAGES, INCLUDING CONSEQUENTIAL, LOST PROFITS, SPECIAL, INDIRECT OR INCIDENTAL DAMAGES.